 8.)
 They make nests in hollow trees, in abandoned burrows, and in tall grass.

 9.)
-They mate once a year.
+These critters mate once a year.
 They are otherwise solitary creatures.

 10.)
-After a 63 – 70 day gestation period, tayra give birth to a litter of 2 – 3 young.
+After a 63 – 70 day gestation period, tayras give birth to a litter of 2 – 3 young.
 The young are nursed for 2 – 3 months.